-She previously conducted global health policy research at WHO-PAHO, evaluating IMCI (Integrated Management for Childhood Illness) projects in Ecuador, Paraguay, and Peru, and also worked for the Canadian Institutes of Health Research.
-She has authored several high level reports, including Development Aid Flows for Chronic Diseases for the Center for Global Development, a background paper on the political economy of universal healthcare for WHO, and a leading World Economic Forum/Harvard report on the global economic burden of chronic diseases, featured at the UN High Level Summit on NCDs in 2011.
+In addition to health systems analysis in Timor-Leste and Bangladesh, she conducted policy research at WHO-PAHO, evaluated projects in Ecuador, Paraguay, and Peru, and worked for the Canadian Institutes of Health Research.
+She has further authored several high level reports, including Development Aid Flows for Chronic Diseases for the Center for Global Development, a background paper on the political economy of universal healthcare for WHO, and a leading World Economic Forum/Harvard report on the global economic burden of chronic diseases, featured at the UN High Level Summit on NCDs in 2011.

 She was a Salzburg Global Fellow, a Harvard Graduate Leadership Initiative Fellow, former President of the Harvard Club of Austria, and an internationally certified teacher in Cecchetti classical ballet from the Imperial Society for Teachers of Dance.
 A native of Austria, she received her PhD in global health and population from Harvard University, her MPH and BSc (First Class Honors with full scholarship) from Simon Fraser University in Canada, and her IB from Red Cross Nordic United World College in Norway.

 (*Earned the legacy Sc.D.
 Doctor of Science degree, which was phased out by Harvard University beginning in 2016.
 The outdated Sc.D. in Global Health and Population is no longer conferred at Harvard, and has now been entirely replaced by the Ph.D. degree in the same field at Harvard.
 Thus, in everyday parlance, it has now become common practice that Harvard scientists holding grandfathered Sc.D. degrees often use 'Ph.D.' in lay/general audience settings).